aerogear/modern-appdev-workshop/README.md

 # Enterprise Mobile AppDev Workshop

-Workshop for enterprise enabled modern application development
+Workshop for enterprise enabled modern application development using AeroGear and Mobile Developer service technologies

 ## General information

+This tutorial is backed by https://github.com/aerogear/modern-appdev-workshop github repository.

-This repository is designed to be working as template for graphback command line client.
+This repository is designed to be working as template for `graphback` command line client.

 `./template` folder will contain graphback server template used to initialize project.
 `./template/client` contains react application that can be used to contact server

+When using `graphback` template will be instantiated as your own project with:

+- `/` will contain server side code
+- `./client` will contain client side code we created using `create-react-app`

-Please reffer to each individual `stepX` branch for individual steps for this tutorial
+Please reffer to `completed` branch for finished version of this tutorial

 ## Introduction

 This workshop focused on deploying fully functional web application server using

-- Node.js server
+- Node.js Server exposing GraphQL and REST API
 - React.js Client PWA application

 Workshop was divided into following sections:

-- Creating Server side using Graphback client
+A) Creating Server side using Graphback client
-- Reviewing React Based client implementation
+B) Reviewing React Based client implementation
-- Implementing offline support and conflict handling for client and server
+C) Implementing offline support and conflict handling for client and server
+D) Building your first container and provisioning application to OpenShift
+E) Configuring Authentication using MDC

-### Prerequisites
+## Prerequisites

 - Node.js LTS 10
 - Docker and docker-compose
 - Visual Studio Code (or other IDE)

+## Workshop Steps

-### 1) Bulding your first GraphQL server using AeroGear GraphBack
+### A) Bulding your first GraphQL server using AeroGear GraphBack

-GraphBack command line tool (https://graphback.dev) allows developers to generate fully functional Node.js based server that will be offering GraphQL API out of the box based on developer provided business model.
+Graphback command line tool (https://graphback.dev) allows developers to generate fully functional Node.js based server that will be offering GraphQL and RESTfull API out of the box based on developer provided business model.
+Graphback generates general data access methods like find, create, delete etc. along with live updates called subscriptions.

-In this chapter, we are going to build a sample Task application that will be based on custom server template we have provided.
+In this chapter we are going to build a sample Task application that will be based on custom server template we have provided.

 Example server contains following technologies: